W-A-I-L-A-W-8/redesign/_posts/2020-09-11-the-designer-experience.md

 slow, and painful to manage.

 #### Solution
 And that's the reason we're here talking about Jekyll.
+Even for me, I discovered it was ridiculously simple.
+What's more simplistic than taking text files and rendering them as HTML.
+I enjoy a bit of coding from time to time but as a designer I want to focus on the design stuff and it was no different building my own website.
+I wanted a painless, quick solution to get my portfolio up and running.
+If only there was a faster way to write case studies.

 #### Why?